WRTV: WFBM-TV

 The station first signed on the air on May 30, 1949, as WFBM-TV.
-Founded by the Consolidated Television and Radio Broadcasters subsidiary of the Bitner Group, owners of radio station WFBM (1260 AM, now WNDE), it is the oldest television station in the state of Indiana.
+Founded by the Consolidated Television and Radio Broadcasters subsidiary of the Bitner Group, owner of radio station WFBM (1260 AM, now WNDE), it is the oldest television station in the state of Indiana.
 The first program broadcast on the station was a documentary titled Crucible of Speed, about the early history of the legendary Indianapolis 500 auto race; this was followed by the inaugural live television broadcast of the event.
 The station originally operated as a CBS affiliate, although it maintained secondary affiliations with ABC and the DuMont Television Network.

 WFBM-TV began to split ABC programming with Bloomington-based primary NBC affiliate WTTV (channel 10, which moved to channel 4 in February 1954) when that station signed on in November 1949; both stations lost their affiliations with ABC to WISH-TV (channel 8) when that station signed on in July 1954.
 WFBM-TV also aired programs from the short-lived Paramount Television Network, among them Time For Beany, Dixie Showboat, Hollywood Reel, Cowboy G-Men, and Hollywood Wrestling.
 Channel 6 acquired an FM sister in 1955 with the sign-on of WFBM-FM (94.7 FM, now WFBQ).
 In 1956, WFBM-TV became the market's NBC affiliate, taking the affiliation from WTTV.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

-Bitner sold its broadcasting interests to magazine publisher Time-Life in 1957.
-In the mid-1960s, WRTV became the first television station in Indiana to begin broadcasting its programming in color.
+Bitner sold its broadcasting interests to magazine publisher Time Inc. in 1957, who four years later subordinated their acquisition under its in 1961 established subsidiary Time-Life, Inc. as Time–Life Broadcasting, Inc. In the mid-1960s, WFBM-TV became the first television station in Indiana to begin broadcasting its programming in color.